beyarDev/nc-games-backend/README.md

 to test your app run `npm test` if you want just to test app.test.js file run `npm test app`

+## project requirements

-minimum postgresql v14 and Node.js v18 to run the project.
+postgresql v14 and Node.js v18.